 Need Something Else for Your Retro Gaming Love?

 We mentioned emulation above, and this could be what you need to play games from other platforms.
 Perhaps you’re a Nintendo N64 fan, or want to play games from the Sega Dreamcast?
+You might also try an option like the SNES Classic Mini and check out how to play PS1, N64, and other games on that device .
 Whatever the case, emulation software is available, capable of running on most computer systems.

 Several options are available—why not start off by looking at the cross-platform Lakka emulation suite?
 Or are you considering a game system you can take anywhere?
 Check out these portable gaming consoles we recommend:

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.